BrainSuite/BrainSuiteBIDSAppSampleData/README.md

 	  --participant_label 0015 \
 	  --preprocspec /aomicsubset/aomic-piop2_preprocspec.json
 ```
-If you would like to run a different subject, you can replace `0015` with a a different subject ID.
+If you would like to run a different subject, you can replace `0015` with a different subject ID.

 3. Run BrainSuite Dashboard:
 ```